Should I choose consumer proposal or bankruptcy?

 What is Bankruptcy?

-Personal bankruptcy is a legal proceeding when you’re insolvent and unable to pay back your debts.
-You surrender your non-exempt assets in exchange for a discharge of debts.
-In Canada, you must file for bankruptcy with a bankruptcy trustee, otherwise known as a licensed insolvency trustee.
-Bankruptcy trustees act as the referee between the debtor, you, and your creditors to ensure everyone adheres to the laws.
+Personal bankruptcy is a legal proceeding for when someone is insolvent and unable to pay back their debts.
+Non-exempt assets are relinquished in exchange for a discharge of debts.
+In Canada, bankruptcies are filed with a bankruptcy trustee, otherwise known as a licensed insolvency trustee.
+Bankruptcy trustees act as the referee between the debtor and their creditors to ensure everyone adheres to the laws.

-The trustee you work with needs to have a license from the Office of the Superintendent of Bankruptcy (OSB).
-The OSB is responsible for making sure you comply with the Bankruptcy and Insolvency Act.
+The trustee must have a license from the Office of the Superintendent of Bankruptcy (OSB).
+The OSB is responsible for making sure all parties involved comply with the Bankruptcy and Insolvency Act.

 Choosing Bankruptcy

-Bankruptcy damages your credit deeply and can prevent you from qualifying for future credit for a long time.
-For a first bankruptcy, it will remain on your credit report for six years from your date of discharge; for a second bankruptcy, you can expect that record to be there for up to 14 years.
-As bankruptcy is a legal record, it can even impact your employment.
+Bankruptcy deeply damages credit and can prevent qualifying for future credit for a long time.
+A first bankruptcy will remain on a credit report for six years from the date of discharge.
+Second bankruptcies are reported for up to 14 years.
+Bankruptcy is a legal record that can even impact employment options.

 What is a Consumer Proposal?

 A consumer proposal is a legally binding debt settlement agreement.
-With a consumer proposal, you’re offering to settle your debts with your creditors.
-Typically, for a lesser amount than what you owe.
-Often, you’ll repay a percentage of what you owe for full debt forgiveness.
-Like bankruptcy, an insolvency trustee with a the appropriate license files it.
+They are the only debt settlement program the Government of Canada sanctions.
+They centre around offering to settle debts with creditors for a lesser amount than what is owed.
+Many consumer proposals settle on around 30% repayment for full debt forgiveness.
+Like bankruptcy, only a licensed insolvency trustee can file a Consumer Proposal.

 Offering 30 cents per dollar of personal debt is relatively common in a consumer proposal.
 However, each person’s financial situation is different.
-It largely depends on how much you owe and how much you earn.
+It largely depends on how much is owed and the income level.

 Choosing a Consumer Proposal

-One of the benefits of selecting a consumer proposal over declaring bankruptcy is that it is less damaging to your credit rating.
-With a consumer proposal, you can have an R7 rating, vs. the more serious (and long-lasting) R9 rating that comes with bankruptcy.
+One of the benefits of selecting a consumer proposal over declaring bankruptcy is that it is less damaging to a credit rating.
+Consumer proposals are noted as an R7 rating.
+Bankruptcy, on the other hand, is noted as the more serious (and long-lasting) R9 rating.

 Who Can File for Bankruptcy or a Consumer Proposal in Canada?